-Gracing the corner of 8th and Nueces, in an established neighborhood near downtown Austin, the Gilfillan House emits a silhouette of craftsmanship from the past.
-Designed by the legendary Austin architect Charles H. Page, this historic home was built in 1905, and is marked at the corner by a far-reaching heritage oak tree.
+Gracing the corner of 8th and Nueces, the Gilfillan House emits a silhouette of craftsmanship from the past.
+Designed by the legendary Austin architect Charles H. Page, this historic home was built in 1905.
 Named for the original owner, businessman and banker William L. Gilfillan, the property has passed through many hands during its long-standing residence in Austin.
 The Prairie School style home has been cherished, rented out, subdivided, neglected, restored, and celebrated in elegant galas.
-By the elaborate plaster details framing the entrance and stretching views from the balconies, one can see why the Gilfillan House should treat the Austin community for another 100 years.
+By the elaborate plaster details framing the entrance and the stretching views from the balconies, one can see why the Gilfillan House should treat the Austin community for another 100 years.